wpeverest/ai-contact-form/readme.txt

 The AI Contact Form is going to use ChatGPT as its AI technology.

 == Changelog ==

+= 1.0.2       - 05-03-2025
+* Fix 		  - AI contact form message displaying on all pages instead of intended locations.

 = 1.0.0       - 11-22-2023
 * Initial Release.